Konseptt/Rust-Autonomous-Vehicle-Simulation/README.md

-Here’s a sample README for the Rust-AI-Car_Driving project:

----

 # 🚗 Rust AI Car Driving

 Welcome to the **Rust AI Car Driving** project!
 This repository showcases a simple simulation of an AI-controlled car, built using the Rust programming language.
 The project focuses on demonstrating basic AI concepts such as pathfinding, decision-making, and obstacle avoidance in a simulated environment.